 "Now we hope to win the next race".

-Ferrari will face the French Grand Prix with a much better standing: they jumped from fifth to second place, with McLaren, in the Constructors' World Championship; Michael Schumacher is third, followed by Rubens Barrichello.
+Ferrari will face the French Grand Prix with a much better standing: they jumped from fifth to second place, together with McLaren, in the Constructors' World Championship; Michael Schumacher is third, followed by Rubens Barrichello.
 The gaps have decreased: 13 points from Renault, while the German driver is 25 points behind Fernando Alonso.

-A lot, but it can be recovered and the car will improve further: a slightly more powerful engine made its debut in the United States, from Tuesday 20 June 2005 in Barcelona a new aerodynamic package will be tested for Magny-Cours.
+A lot, but it can be recovered and the car will improve further: a slightly more powerful engine made its debut in the United States, from Tuesday, June 21, 2005, in Barcelona a new aerodynamic package will be tested for Magny-Cours.
 Michael Schumacher goes on to say:

-"I wish I had won another way.
+"I wish I had won in another way.
 But there are good reasons to be happy.
 Ferrari has suffered from the start of the season.
 Now there has been a turnaround.
 We pushed hard in the race, it was psychologically difficult to race with that void on the track but we would have fought for the victory with everyone anyway".

 Rubens Barrichello, very serene, tries to forget the episode by making a joke:

-"I'm too good for this team mate".
+"I'm too good for this teammate".

 Friction between Schumacher and Barrichello?
 Jean Todt says: